 There are several tool-kit presentations, worksheets, promotional flyers and resources that bankers can access regardless of how long the presentation is or the audience.
 Several of them are linked below, but if you don’t see something that fits your activity, please reach out to TBA and we’ll help develop or find a resource that works with your event.

-Yes, TBA asks that every member bank register their plans to participate by submitting a simple, on-time registration form on our website.
+Yes, TBA asks that every member bank register their plans to participate by submitting a simple, one-time registration form on our website.
 This way we can quantify the impact to promote the collective good being done by Tennessee’s banks, and know which counties and legislative districts have banks that are engaged in the week.